C syntax: Array definition

 If declared outside of a function (globally), the size must be a constant value.
 If declared in a function, the array size may be a non-constant expression.

 The number of elements is available as sizeof(a) / sizeof(int), but if the value is passed to another function, the number of elements is not available via the formal parameter variable.

 Accessing elements

 The primary facility for accessing array elements is the array subscript operator.
 For example, a[i] accesses the element at index i of array a.
-Array indexing begins at 0; making last array index equal to the number of elements minus 1.
+Array indexing begins at 0, making the last array index equal to the number of elements minus 1.
 As the standard does not provide for array indexing bounds checking, specifying an index that is out of range, results in undefined behavior.

 Due to arrays and pointers being interchangeable, the address of each elements can be expressed in pointer arithmetic.
 The following table illustrates both methods for the existing the same array: